PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Current Curriculum for Testing

-In this test case, we are interested in seeing if the LLM can reuse plans or parts of plans that it has seen before.
-The prompt is again the same as the goal-directed reasoning, but the prompt ends with a problem that can be solved by a prefix of a previously seen plan.
+\mund{Ability to Reuse Plans} In this test case, we are interested in seeing if the LLM can reuse plans or parts of plans that it has seen before.
+The prompt is again the same as the plan generation, but the prompt ends with a problem that can be solved by a prefix of a previously seen plan.
 We again keep the initial state the same across the example problems shown.
-The evaluation remains the same as the goal-directed reasoning test case.
+The evaluation remains the same as the plan generation test case.